probcomp/Gen.jl/docs/src/tutorials/enumerative.md

     ylabel = "Conditional Posterior Probability")
 ```

 Conditional on the observed data and the true parameters (`slope = 2.8` and `intercept = -2.4`), the distribution over `slope_var` and `intercept_var` skews towards large values, while the distribution over `prob_outlier` skews towards low values.
-This avoids the failure mode that arose when the slope and interceptt priors were forced to be narrow.
+This avoids the failure mode that arose when the slope and intercept priors were forced to be narrow.
 Instead, `slope_var`, `intercept_var` and `prob_outlier` can adjust upwards or downwards to adapt to the observed data.

 Having gained confidence that our new model is well-specified by performing enumerative inference at a coarse-grained level, we can now use MCMC to approximate the posterior more efficiently, and with a higher degree of spatial resolution.